Anoma in Elixir

 - Tracing through the system execution (...which can be obscure).

-foundations of Erlang/OTP.
-In practical terms, this means that we get
+Thankfully, Elixir rests on the foundations of Erlang/OTP.
+In practical terms, this means that we get a live interactive environment to ask questions about our system.
+The specific features it lends us are:

 - Hot code reloading

-- This means that we can have the software running locally, and be able
+- This means that we can have the software running locally, and be able to change any part of it without having to shut down and restart the service.
+This is invaluable for trying to experiment with new ideas!

 - Underlying environmental reflection

-needs to be able to report back.
-Without inroads to the system,
+- The underlying reflection gives the system the information it needs to be able to report back.
+Without inroads to the system, an interactive system would quickly turn opaque!

 - The entire system available (from parser to compiler, to